You’ll soon be able to get a sneak peek inside Peter Zumthor’s LACMA expansion

 Receive our daily digest of inspiration, escapism and design stories from around the world direct to your inbox.

 Despite the setbacks, the 'building and its surroundings will start to come to life' according to a museum press release.
-In June, visitors can expect to encounter a special commission by Mexican artist Mariana Castillo Deball, in addition to works by Sarah Rosalena, Pedro Reyes, Liz Glynn, Shio Kusaka, and others.
+In the future, visitors can expect to encounter a special commission by Mexican artist Mariana Castillo Deball, in addition to works by Sarah Rosalena, Pedro Reyes, Liz Glynn, Shio Kusaka, and others.
 American saxophonist Kamasi Washington, meanwhile, will be staging a series of special performances between June 26 through 28th.

 Anna Fixsen is a Brooklyn-based editor and journalist with 13 years of experience reporting on architecture, design, and the way we live.
 Before joining the Wallpaper* team as the U.S. Editor, she was the Deputy Digital Editor of ELLE DECOR, where she oversaw all aspects of the magazine’s digital footprint.